ytanikin/dataset-navigator/README.md

 The plugin provides navigating across XML dataset files.

-So far, It uses obvious references to Foreign Keys, for instance PERSON_ID="1" relates to PERSON with ID = 1.
+It uses obvious references to Foreign Keys, for instance, PERSON_ID="1" relates to PERSON with ID = 1.
 <!-- Plugin description end -->

 ## Installation